#temp-dir #directory-structure #directory #sandbox #test-files #json-configuration

 rfs_tester

-This package allows you to prepare a temporary directory for testing, conduct testing related to file operations and after tests are completed, delete this test directory
+This package allows you to create a temporary directory for testing purposes.
+You can use it to perform tests related to file operations.
+After the tests are finished, the temporary directory will be deleted automatically

 0.2.1 Mar 1, 2021